broadinstitute/depmap_omics/README.md

 ### 2. Running Terra Pipelines <a name="running-terra-pipelines"></a>

 We are using Dalmatian to send requests to Terra, so before running this part, you need to make sure that your dalmatian `WorkspaceManager` object is initialized with the right workspace you created and that the functions take as input you workflow names.
-You also need to make sure that you created your sample set with all your samples and that you initialized the `sampleset` string with its name.
+You also need to make sure that you created your sample set with all your samples and that you initialized the `sampleset` string in `config_prod.py` with its name.
 You can then run the following two pipelines on your samples.
 The whole process may take 3-7 days.

 #### Copy Numbers and Somatic Mutations